josiepera/mellow/project-worksheet.md

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description

 ```
-function reverse(string) {
-	// here is the code to reverse a string of text
-}

 ```

 ## Change Log